Dimensions: Community Tools for Making Tactile Graphics & Objects

 Tactile Tactics: Best Practices for Tactile Design

 Join Annie Leist, Disability Inclusion Associate at the NYC Department of Cultural Affairs, for a workshop designed to get you thinking about how to design effective and meaningful tactile graphics and models to engage people with and without vision.
 Explore the differences between visual and tactile experience, and learn how to use that awareness to thoughtfully plan, create, and select successful tactile representations and objects to serve constituents and engage audiences.
 You’ll also review strategies on how to implement the tactiles well, and how context can impact a tactile’s meaning.
-Currently being offered: Tuesday December 5th (5:15 networking and refreshments, 6:00 to 7:45 PM workshop) or Saturday February 3rd (11:00 AM networking and refreshments, 11:45 AM - 1:30 PM workshop).
+Previously offered: December 5th, 2017 and February 3rd, 2018.

 2D Tactile Graphics Software and Embosser Basics